 By Allah, I’m made for higher goals and I walk with grace and style – Wallada bint al-Mustakfi

 Wallada Bint al-Mustakfi was one of the most influential female poets of the medieval period.
 She was the daughter of the Umayyad Caliph Muhammad III, famed for her poetry, beauty and audacity in defying the gendered norms of her society.
-She remained single throughout her long life, despite an active sexual life.
+She remained single throughout her long life, despite an active sexuality.
 She dressed in diaphanous fabrics and refused to veil.
 Although legal in the cosmopolitan atmosphere of Cordoba, this contravened local and Muslim customs.
 She wore a cape embroidered with verses embroidered on both shoulders, proclaiming her confidence and sexuality to everyone.
 ‘By Allah, I’m made for higher goals and I walk with grace and style’ was written on one shoulder; ‘I blow kisses to anyone but reserve my cheeks for my man’ was written on the other.

 Cordoba became the capital of the Ummayyad Caliphate after 750, and rapidly became a thriving cultural centre, with seventy libraries, hundreds of free schools, stately villas and farming estates.
 An extravagant and highly literary court life developed within this scenario.
 Despite the declining power of the Ummayyads from around the turn of the century, Cordoba maintained its fascination with art and culture.
 Poetry and literature were discussed at regular literary salons held in the houses of the court’s noblemen.